Communities in Conversation

 Welcome to Communities in Conversation, an annual day of learning in memory of Rabbi Sacks, to mark his yahrzeit.

 Communities in Conversation is a global day of learning in memory of Rabbi Lord Jonathan Sacks zt”l, marking his yahrzeit annually.
 The inaugural programme took place in 2021, with over 150 communities taking part.
-Please join us again this November, as we learn in the merit of Rabbi Sacks and ensure his voice continues to be heard.
+Please join us again this year, on 13-14 November, as we learn and teach from his Torah, and remember Rabbi Sacks’ impact on the Jewish world and beyond.

 The 2022 chosen theme is “From Optimism to Hope”, a profound idea often expressed by Rabbi Sacks.
-Communities and individual groups are welcome to tailor events however they wish – by inviting guest speakers, delving into Rabbi Sacks’ teachings, or utilising the resources we provide.
+Communities, groups, and individuals are invited to plan events however they wish – by inviting guest speakers, delving into Rabbi Sacks’ teachings, or utilising the resources we provide.
 We will support events by listing and promoting them, and providing new resources developed specifically for this day.

 Each community and group is unique, and we are excited to hear how each one will choose to embrace this annual day to continue the legacy of Rabbi Sacks, and find fresh inspiration from his beautiful and timeless teachings.